semgrep/semgrep-docs/docs/release-notes/september-2022.md

 - You can now have multiple metavariables under `focus-metavariable`, which allows.
 Semgrep to highlight the values matched by multiple metavariables more easily in certain circumstances.
 For more information, see [Using multiple focus metavariables](/writing-rules/experiments/multiple-focus-metavariables/) documentation.
 (Issue [5686](https://github.com/returntocorp/semgrep/issues/5686))

 - You can add tags for specific projects in the Semgrep App on the configuration page of a project.
 With this update, you can create `.semgrepconfig.yml` file in the root directory of your repository and add tags in this file also.
-See [Managing projects through tags](/semgrep-app/tags/).
+See [Tagging projects](/semgrep-cloud-platform/tags/).

 - The Semgrep CLI output now displays non-blocking and blocking findings separately.
 CLI output also provides a list of the blocking rules that matched the code.